 Most recently, John has been contracted to be the strength coach for the Trenton Freedom (PIFL) and to develop and deliver group training programs nationally for Impact Fitness.
 In 2009, Coach Kalinowski joined Coach John McKenna (Notre Dame HS Director of Performance and Founder/Director of the Irish Strength Club), as well as several other area leaders in coaching, research, and education to make up the core of the Irish Strength Club (ISC) coaching/master instructor staff.
 In 2006, John started the MCCC Youth Athletic Performance Summer Camps program to benefit the scholarship opportunities for MCCC Athletes.

-Cindy Matyas - Student Advocate
+Cindy Matyas - Health Professions Coordinator

 Barbara Pieslak - Executive Assistant to the Dean

 Barb Pieslak is the Executive Assistant for the Division of Math, Science and Health Professions.
 She has been at MCCC since 1996 and really enjoys assisting the students, Faculty and staff!

 Professor Adena Romeo-Ratliff has had a life-long passion for nursing and has been teaching nursing since 2007.
 Prior to joining Mercer as full-time faculty in 2014, Professor Ratliff taught nursing for both Seton Hall University and The College of New Jersey.
 Professor Ratliff began her career in nursing after graduating from the MCCC cooperative program with St. Francis Medical Center eventually going on to earn both her Master's and PhD in Nursing from Seton Hall University.
 She is excited about working on the community college level and helping her students reach their dreams!